Toplines and Key Facts:

 5. Light up with solar energy.
 Did you know you can harness the power of the sun for electricity?!
 The same can also be done with wind, but Republicans don’t believe in renewable energy or common sense, so here we are.
 Aside from relying on a few candles, look into purchasing solar powered lights, battery chargers or radio chargers to keep your cell phones on, see at night and listen to any important announcements on the radio.

 Important: If you feel the need to start a fire for light, heat, cooking etc. (because unfortunately - all of our deregulated guns won’t keep us warm), do it safely outside and make sure to purchase a carbon monoxide detector for the inside of your home to detect any dangerous gas leaks.

 6. Prepare to Vote!
-As you dig into a can of warm tuna while sitting outside in your plastic kiddie pool under the blazing Texas sun contemplating which arctic ski resort Ted Cruz must’ve slithered off to, make sure to remember this exact moment as you head to the polls in 2022 to vote Abbott and other Republican legislators out of office.
+As you dig into a can of warm tuna while sitting outside in your plastic kiddie pool under the blazing Texas sun contemplating which arctic ski resort Ted Cruz must’ve slithered off to, make sure to remember this exact moment as you head to the polls this November to vote Abbott and other Republican legislators out of office.

 Your donation supports our media and helps us keep it free of ads and paywalls.